 Attend a BSN Informational Session to learn about our nursing program.

-How do I Enroll in the BSN Program?
+How Do I Enroll in the BSN Program?

 For detailed Program information, click here to review the BSN Program Fact Sheet.
-The next step is application to Hodges University.
+The next step is to complete the application to Hodges University.
 Click the button “First, Apply to Hodges University“.
-The final step requires application to the BSN Program.
+The final step requires an application to the BSN Program.
 Admission to the Program is based on academic performance, TEAS score, and satisfactory completion of other requirements.
 Click “Then, Apply to the BSN Program” to apply to the Bachelor of Science in Nursing Program.

 Nursing Accreditation Details